IraAngeles-IBM/SCDF-INNOVATION-CHALLENGE/Solution-Starter-Kit-Communication-2020-ASEAN/ASSISTANT.md

 - [Integrate your COVID-19 chatbot with Slack](https://developer.ibm.com/tutorials/create-crisis-communication-chatbot-integrate-slack/)
 - [Integrate your COVID-19 chatbot with Node-RED to enable voice commands](https://developer.ibm.com/tutorials/create-a-voice-enabled-covid-19-chatbot-using-node-red/)

-## Take on COVID-19
+## Congratulations on building your first Chatbot with Watson Assistant!

-Now you know how to deply watson assistant! check out other [AI services](https://developer.ibm.com/technologies/artificial-intelligence/) too.
-Cannot wait to see what you will build.
+While this tutorial is based on managing crisis communication during COVID19 with AI, there are many other use cases that we can utilise technology!
+If you are interested, check out other [AI services](https://developer.ibm.com/technologies/artificial-intelligence/) too.
+Cannot wait to see what your team will build!